-Senegal parrots thrive when given sufficient attention and pick-up training quickly, making them relatively easy to socialize and teach positive behaviors.
+Senegal parrots live for 30+ years in captivity.
+They thrive when given one-on-one attention and pick-up training quickly, making them relatively easy to socialize and teach positive behaviors.

-Senegals don’t talk often, but they can learn human words and mimic the sounds they hear.
+Senegals don’t talk often but can learn some human words and regularly mimic sounds.
+However, Sengals are among the quietest parrot species, rarely squawking and screaming for attention.

 Senegal Parrot Overview

-Here’s some information about Senegals and their features:
+Here’s some basic information about Senegals and their features:

-- At 9 inches long and 4-6 ounces in weight, Senegals are small-to-medium-sized parrots.
+- At 9 inches long and 4-6 ounces in weight, Senegals are small parrots.

-- Senegals have beady and piercing eyes, but they’re anything but serious.
-They’re friendly and curious, needing plenty of interaction and out-of-cage time.
+- Senegals have beady and piercing eyes, but they’re friendly and curious.

-- Although not talkative, Senegals can talk and will learn new words with positive reinforcement.
+- Although not natural talkers, Senegals can talk and learn new words with training.

-- Senegals are smart and playful, so you’ll need to provide lots of toys and enrichment.
+- Senegals are smart birds, so they need challenge and engagement.

 Types of Senegal Parrots